 Two of the simplest tools for handling stress as it’s happening is to take some slow breaths or count to 10.
 As a mother of three, I have used these many times.
 But sometimes, when there’s a truly stressful situation at work or something is causing you lots of anxiety, counting to 10 really doesn’t work.
 Your brain and body need more.

 When you face a stressful situation, your body responds physically.
-The brain sets off an alarm system in the body, which response by producing extra stress hormones.
+The brain sets off an alarm system in the body, which responds by producing extra stress hormones.
 Specifically, the adrenal glands on top of the kidneys make extra cortisol.

 The body can typically handle a few random stressful moments, here and there.
-But many of us are dealing with daily stress due to a work or life situation.
+But many of us are dealing with daily stress due to a job or life situation.
 As well, many of us living in big cities just can’t help to get frazzled by the fast pace of life.